KipperSun/OBB87/README.md

 - Use the "Gateron low profile" switch.
 - Use 89 WS2812 RGB lights.

-# CodeSpace of ZMK
-The hardware that can be run in the ZMK codespace is [here](https://github.com/KipperSun/obb87/tree/main/obb87).

 # Change this keymap
 By forking this repository and change your keymap [here](https://nickcoutsos.github.io/keymap-editor/).